-Works Applications Co., Ltd. (Headquarters: Minato-ku, Tokyo; Executive Director and Chief Executive Officer: Masayuki Makino; hereinafter “WAP”) has been ranked first in the Best Workplaces 2017 Survey (over 1,000 employee category) conducted by the Great Place to Work Institute Japan.
+Works Applications Co., Ltd. (Headquarters: Minato-ku, Tokyo; Representative Director and Chief Executive Officer: Masayuki Makino; hereinafter “WAP”) has been ranked first in the Best Workplaces 2017 Survey (over 1,000 employee category) conducted by the Great Place to Work Institute Japan.

 In pursuit of objective report card for our leaders